epandco/unthink-cli/unthink-stack/docs/unthink-foundation.md

 view('/todo', async (ctx) => ViewResult.ok('todo-item.html', { value: { todoId: ctx.query?.id } }))
 ```

-Please note the Promise if the return type and the use of async in the examples.
+Please note the `Promise` in the return type and the use of async in the examples.

 ### Route Context
 Route handlers have only one argument and that is a RouteContext object that is passed in on every call.
 This object